Neglecting the legal formalities when you sell your Land could create huge costs in terms of time and money.

 How are you going to sell your land-holding?
 You can choose to sell privately or instruct an Agent: Choose your agent carefully and ensure that the agency has the right experience in the right fields e.g. residential/commercial/general practitioner.
 Check out all the terms and conditions of Instructions and ensure that fees to ‘tie-in’ periods are clearly stated.

 Planning Permission: providing you’re the owner of the land, you can sell it with or without planning permission, but you will ordinarily obtain a better price if it has planning permission.

 There are three main types of planning permission:

 - Outline Planning Permission

-gives a basic overview of the nature of development you want to build and in what location along with some basic plans.
-Should this be approved in principal you can then go on to apply for detailed planning permission within 3 years.
+gives a basic overview of the nature of the development you want to build and in what location along with some basic plans.
+Should this be approved in principle you can then go on to apply for detailed planning permission within 3 years.

 - Detailed Planning Permission

 covers detailed designs and the finer details such as the materials of the building, the landscaping of the property and so on.
 Construction must begin within 2 years.

 is a combined application of outline and detailed planning.
 If there is a possibility that it may be rejected it can be wise to submit a full application to cover all details and any doubts the authorities may have.
 Full planning permission may be subject to conditions, some of which may require changes to your proposals.
 Planning permission normally lasts for 5 years.
 You may be required to make a financial contribution towards the construction of any road, water supply or sewerage that may be necessary.

 What is the definition of your land in planning terms?